himacharan128/Payment-Reconciliation-Engine/README.md

 ## Application Architecture

-### Two-Service Design: API + Worker
+### API + Worker (two-service design)

+The system runs as:
+- **API Server** (handles HTTP + uploads)
+- **Worker** (processes CSV jobs in the background)

-**Why Separate Services?**
+**Why split them**

-The application uses two distinct services: **API Server** and **Background Worker**.
-This separation provides several critical benefits:

-1. **Non-Blocking Uploads:**
-   - CSV upload endpoint (`POST /api/reconciliation/upload`) returns immediately with a `batchId`
+- Uploads return immediately with a `batchId` (no long-running requests)
-   - File is stored and job is enqueued in <1 second
-   - User doesn't wait for processing to complete (could be minutes for large files)
-   - Better user experience - no timeouts or browser hangs

-2. **Independent Scaling:**
-   - API servers handle HTTP requests (stateless, horizontally scalable)
-   - Workers handle CPU-intensive processing (can scale independently)
-   - Can run multiple workers for parallel batch processing
-   - Can scale API servers for high concurrent user load

-3. **Fault Isolation:**
+- CPU-heavy CSV processing happens asynchronously
-   - If processing fails, API remains responsive
+- API stays responsive even if processing fails
-   - Worker crashes don't affect API availability
-   - Can restart workers without disrupting user sessions
-   - Failed jobs can be retried independently
+- Progress can be tracked reliably

-4. **Resource Optimization:**
-   - API servers optimized for low-latency HTTP responses
-   - Workers optimized for throughput (batch processing)
-   - Different resource requirements (API: memory/network, Worker: CPU/memory)
-   - Can deploy workers on different instance types

-5. **Progress Tracking:**
+**How they communicate**
+- API enqueues jobs in `reconciliation_jobs`
-   - Worker updates progress independently
+- Worker updates progress in `reconciliation_batches`
-   - Frontend polls API for status (no long-running connections)
-   - Multiple users can monitor same batch progress
-   - Progress persists even if user closes browser

-**Communication Pattern:**
-- **API → Worker:** Database-backed job queue (`reconciliation_jobs` table)
-- **Worker → API:** Progress updates via `reconciliation_batches` table
-- **Frontend → API:** Polls `GET /api/reconciliation/:batchId` for status
+- Frontend polls `GET /api/reconciliation/:batchId` for status
-- **No Direct Communication:** Services communicate only through database (decoupled)

-**Code Locations:**
+**Code locations**
-- API Server: `backend/cmd/api/main.go`
+- API: `backend/cmd/api/main.go`
 - Worker: `backend/cmd/worker/main.go`
-- Job Queue: `backend/internal/worker/job.go`
+- Job queue logic: `backend/internal/worker/job.go`

 ---

 ### Why Echo Framework?

-**Echo was chosen for its excellent fit with CSV upload and streaming processing requirements.**

-**1. CSV Upload + Streaming Processing:**
+Echo was chosen because it fits CSV uploads, streaming, and a production-style API without unnecessary complexity.

+**Key reasons**
-- Echo is built on `net/http`, providing native support for multipart file uploads
+- Built on Go’s `net/http`, so multipart CSV uploads are simple and efficient
-- Can accept multipart files and stream parse them row-by-row without loading the entire file into memory
+- Supports streaming request bodies (no need to load full files into memory)
-- Immediately enqueue work and update progress without blocking
+- Makes it easy to enqueue background work and return responses immediately
-- Echo doesn't interfere with request body handling - multipart handling is straightforward ("one screen of code")

-**2. Middleware Story for Production Concerns:**
-For a take-home assessment, we want to show "production instincts" without overbuilding:
-- **Request IDs:** Track requests across services with correlation IDs
-- **Structured Logging:** JSON logs with request context
+- Minimal abstractions — upload handling stays clear and readable

+**Production-ready middleware**
+Echo provides a clean middleware model for:
+- Request IDs and correlation
+- Structured logging
+- Panic recovery
-- **Panic Recovery:** Graceful error handling without crashing
+- CORS handling
-- **CORS:** Cross-origin support for frontend
-- **Auth:** Simple token-based authentication (ready for production)
-- **Rate Limits:** Optional protection against abuse
+- Optional auth and rate limiting

-Echo's middleware ecosystem is direct and consistent - easy to add production-ready features.
+This allows the project to demonstrate good production instincts while keeping the codebase small and easy to reason about.

 **3. Progress Updates (Polling or SSE):**
 The BRD's reconciliation batch status flow can be done with: